rbotzax/giauto/README.md

   ```
   cd genshin-impact-helper
   git init
-  heroku git:remote -a <YOUR APP NAME>  #Here im using genshin-helper-test as a example, change this to your Heroku app name
+  heroku git:remote -a genshin-helper-test  #Here im using genshin-helper-test as a example, change this to your Heroku app name
   ```

   ```